-SAS offers specialized counseling and guidance for students with disabilities which is often essential to their academic and vocational success.
-Services include an initial intake interview, registration assistance, authorization for accommodations based on verified disabilities and academic follow-up in the semester, and for each enrolled semester thereafter.
+SAS offers specialized counseling and guidance for students with educational limitations which is often essential to their academic and vocational success.
+Services include an initial intake interview, registration assistance, authorization of accommodations based on verified limitations, and academic follow-up in each semester.

 Deaf & Hard-of-Hearing Services

 Specialized counseling services and tutoring are available for students with hearing loss.
 In addition, accommodations include, but are not limited to, interpreters, captioners, and assistive listening devices for classroom instruction.

 For students with learning differences, SAS offers excellent assessment services to determine learning style, strengths and weaknesses.
 Small group reading and math classes, tutoring, academic support for mainstream classes, and academic accommodations are available for students with verified learning differences.

 High Tech Computer Unit (HTCU) and Alternate Media